Q&A

-If you have any questions that aren’t answered here about myself, my books or the history and inspiration behind them, please feel free to get in touch with me via the Contact page, or come along to one of my many Events.
+If you have any questions that aren’t answered here, feel free to get in touch with me by email through the Contact page.

 Do you have a writing routine?